ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 ==========================

-ArduPlane will provide visual and audio clues to the arming state if your autopilot has LEDs and a buzzer.
+ArduPlane will provide visual and audio clues to the arming state if your autopilot has notification LEDs and a buzzer.
 The clues are:

 -  if the autopilot is disarmed, but is ready to arm then the large 3-colour LED will be flashing green